-An idiot's guide to buying a home in Omaha for as little as $1,000 down.
+A guide to buying a home in Omaha for as little as $1,000 down.

 NIFA, the Nebraska Investment Finance Authority, is a Nebraska state government office with several responsibilities.
 One of the most important of these is to issue loans to homebuyers.

 Not everyone buying a home can qualify, and not all homes are eligible, but for those that meet the requirements, a NIFA loan offers significantly better terms than a mortgage from a bank.
 In this post, we will explain the specifics of a NIFA loan, what you need to do to qualify for a NIFA loan, and what kinds of houses qualify as valid for a NIFA loan.

 It's a program that homebuyers should be aware of, because if their purchase of a house is eligible then they can save a considerable amount of money and reduce the size of their down payment.

 A NIFA loan is a loan that comes from NIFA instead of a bank.
 The actual institution that handles the logistics of the loan is still a bank- they are just acting as an intermediary for NIFA, which is lending out the money.
 So to obtain a NIFA loan, you need to find a local mortgage lender, like a bank or credit union, and ask if they handle NIFA loans.

 NIFA loans have lower interest rates than bank mortgages, and NIFA also has a program to provide assistance with the down payment.
 NIFA can provide up to 5 percent of the selling price of the home for you, the buyer, to use towards the down payment or closing costs.
 If you accept this assistance, you must take out a second mortgage with an interest rate of 1 percent and put up a minimum of $1,000 towards the down payment from your own money.

 How do I qualify for a NIFA loan?

 To qualify for a NIFA loan, you must satisfy several requirements.